Dan Boys BSc (Hons)

 Kelly Joined EMEC Ecology in 2017 as our administrator, coming from a background of charity administration and finance.
 Kelly ensures the smooth running of day to day office procedures and is always happy to help.
 Kelly is a member of the Association of Accounting Technicians.

-Sarah joined EMEC in June 2018 to assist with survey work after completing her degree course.
-She graduated from the University of Nottingham in summer 2018 with an honours degree in Zoology.
-During her time with EMEC Sarah has gained experience in phase-1 habitat surveys, protected species surveys, bat surveys and reptile surveys.
-She has also assisted with the BEVS badger vaccination program and redesigned the EMEC website.
+Sarah joined EMEC in June 2018 after graduating from the University of Nottingham that summer with a first class honours degree in Zoology.
+Sarah has experience in conducting phase-1 habitat surveys, and a variety of protected species surveys, including badger, bat, great crested newt, water vole, nesting bird and reptile surveys.
+She is also experienced in the design and management of habitat for great crested newts.
+Sarah qualified as a badger vaccinator in 2019 and assists the Nottinghamshire Wildlife Trust with their BEVS vaccination program.
+She also redesigned the EMEC website.

 Alice Palmer MSc

 Alice joined EMEC in September 2020, after returning from a two-year career break in Canada where she worked as a field technician at several bird observatories.
 Prior to her work abroad, Alice held a graduate ecologist role at a multi-disciplinary consultancy for three years, after graduating from the University of Leeds with an MSc in Biodiversity and Conservation.
 Alice has experience of habitat surveys and a range of protected species surveys, including bats, great crested newts, water voles and birds.
 She plans to further pursue her passion for birds in her career.

 Greg Gilmore BSc (Hons)